-"However terrible life may be, the existence of creative activity with no other purpose than itself is enough to justify it.
-Play, of course, seems at first glance to be the least useful of our activities, but it becomes the most useful as soon as we realize that it increases our zest for life and makes us forget death."
+“However terrible life may be, the very existence of creative activity—with no other purpose than itself—is enough to justify it.
+Play, of course, seems at first glance to be the least useful of our actions, but it becomes the most useful as soon as we realize that it heightens our zest for life and makes us forget death.”

 Elie Faure, The Spirit of Forms, Volume II, Pauvert

-"Without culture, and the relative freedom it implies, even the most perfect society is nothing but a jungle.
-That is why every authentic creation is a gift to the future."
+“Without culture—and the relative freedom it implies—society, even a perfect one, is nothing but a jungle.
+That is why all authentic creation is a gift to the future.”

-Albert Camus, Actuelles II, L’artiste et son temps, Gallimard
+Albert Camus, Actuelles II, The Artist and His Time, Gallimard

-This Master's program is designed for anyone who is passionate about creation and communication and who wants to understand the legal issues and mechanisms involved.
+This master’s program is designed for anyone with a passion for creativity and communication who wishes to understand the legal issues and mechanisms involved.

-It is the act of creation, as well as the fruit of that act, that are at the heart of the issues addressed in the Master's program in Intellectual Property and Digital Law.
+It is the creative process, as well as the result of that process, that lies at the heart of the curriculum for the Master’s program in Intellectual Property and Digital Law.

-The subject matter of the law is intellectual creation , and the mechanisms for understanding it are those of intellectual property law, which is designed as a special law that nevertheless interacts with the principles of common law (liability law, special contract law, property law, etc.).
+The subject matter of this law is intellectual creation, and the mechanisms for addressing it are those of intellectual property law, which is conceived as a specialized branch of law that nevertheless intersects with the principles of general law (tort law, contract law, property law, etc.).

-It is creation that matters, whether classic or new types of creation: transformative creations, musical or olfactory trademarks, plant varieties, commercial "tricks," etc. – creation faced with contemporary questions and challenges: online dissemination of hateful content, illegal downloading, filtering and net neutrality, collaborative platforms,open data,open innovation, open source, etc.
+What matters is creation —whether it be traditional or innovative: transformative works, musical or olfactory trademarks, plant varieties, business “tricks”…—creation grappling with contemporary questions and challenges: the online dissemination of hateful content, illegal downloading, filtering and net neutrality, collaborative platforms,open data,open innovation, open source, etc.

-The teaching approach is therefore cross-disciplinary and covers all areas of intellectual property.
+The teaching approach is thus designed to be interdisciplinary and therefore covers all areas of intellectual property.

 The following topics are covered: